x13a/Wasted/README.md

 locks a device and optionally runs wipe.

 Also you can:
-* wipe a device when it was not unlocked for N days
+* wipe a device when it was not unlocked for N time
 * wipe a device using a duress password (companion app: [Duress](https://github.com/x13a/Duress))

 The app works in `Work Profile` too.
 Use [Shelter](https://github.com/PeterCxy/Shelter) to install